department-of-veterans-affairs/vagov-content/pages/index.md

 ---
+test: this is a test
 layout: home.html
 body_class: home
 title: Home
 plainlanguage:
 enablewarning: false
 description: Apply for and manage the VA benefits and services you’ve earned as a Veteran, Servicemember, or family member—like health care, disability, education, and more.
+banner:
+  visible: yes
+  type: warning
+  title: Some VA.gov tools and features may not be working as expected
+  content: 'We’re sorry.
+We’re working to fix some problems with DS Logon right now.
+Please check back later or call MyVA311 for help: <a href="tel:18446982311">1-844-698-2311</a>.
+If you have hearing loss, call TTY: 711.'
 heading: Access and manage your VA benefits and health care
 cards:
   - heading: Health Care